cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 fine-grained test cases make it easier to figure out why the test suite failed when it does.

-Generally, tests for a feature or bugfix should be written *before* implementation.
+Tests for a feature or bugfix should be written *before* implementation.
 This is also known as "writing a failing test".
 The reason for this is that it provides confidence that the tests are actually testing something, and do not simply pass because of a flaw in the tests themselves.

 ## Example: Refactoring

+{{< figure src="/images/hypermodern-python-02/verne06.jpg" link="/images/hypermodern-python-02/verne06.jpg" >}}

 The great thing about a good test suite is that it allows you to refactor your code without fear of breaking it.
 Let's move the Wikipedia client to a separate